Traveling Abroad?

 Confidence0.9

-Update CycleQuarterly
+Update cycleQuarterly

 Comoros requires proof of Yellow Fever vaccination for all travelers arriving from, or transiting through, countries with a risk of yellow fever transmission.
 This mandatory requirement is enforced, and travelers without a valid International Certificate of Vaccination or Prophylaxis (ICVP) may face denial of entry or quarantine.
 It is essential to check the most current list of yellow fever risk countries before your departure.